Who Designs our

-Research at the M.A.
-Gestaltung program, Faculty of Design, HAWK University of Applied Sciences and Arts (Hildesheim, Germany)
+Qualitative Design Research and Critical Design Praxistheory at the Nexus of Culture, Interfaces, and Strategy at the M.A.
+Gestaltung program Faculty of Design, HAWK University of Applied Sciences and Arts (Hildesheim, Germany)

 Lisa Theil: “Consumer Brands – Emotional Brand Attachment Across Generations and Strategic Future Perspectives for the Food Industry” (2025)